stpica/Personal-Website/content/publication/workinprogress/HFCSfacts/index.md

 ---
-title: "Food Versus Non-Food Consumption Insurance in Uganda"
+title: "What Do We Know About the Housing Market in Europe?
+Evidence From the HFCS"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here